 The last thing you want is a puppy accident on your cream carpet.
-But that’s what you’ll get if you take your eye off the ball.
+But you’ll get that if you take your eye off the ball.
 Puppies have no understanding of toilet training.

 This can quickly destroy your relationship.

 Hence, you need to tackle training as soon as possible.
-You should also invest in puppy pee pads for crucial places before bringing your pup home.
+Before bringing your pup home, you should also invest in puppy pee pads for crucial places.

 You can then view more here if you need to invest in this further.
 Ultimately, you want to get your pup asking to go out as soon as possible.
 Sleepless nights